 - Fully Guided Tours are a great means of exploring the East Coast if you are a little nervous about travelling on your own, or only have a short amount of time.
 Tour companies such as Wayoutback and Topdeck offer fully inclusive tours along the coast

 Accommodation on the East Coast

 - There are many budget accommodation options available along the East Coast of Australia.
-Nomads Hostels have properties in Melbourne, Brisbane, Byron Bay, Noosa, Airlie Beach, and Cairns.
+Nomads Hostels have properties in Melbourne, Brisbane, Byron Bay, Noosa and Airlie Beach.

 - To save $$ or keep your travels completely flexible, we suggest buying a multi-night accommodation pass that allows you to book as you venture along the coast.
 Most hostels along the East Coast are located in central areas and close to public transport.

 The Must Sees on Australia’s East Coast